eMapR/LTOP_Imaging/README.md

 		./LTOP_Oregon/rasters/03_AbstractImage/

-	2) make folder in GEE asseset to hold all the images
+	2) make folder in GEE assets to hold all the images

-	3) Upload all images to assest folder
+	3) Upload all images to assets folder

 	4) Make image collection in GEE assets tab